Jeunese/jeunese.github.io/docs/overview.md

 Make everything you write scannable, discoverable, and searchable.
 Think about *where* information is best placed and *how* to communicate flows of information (the procedures and processes administrators must follow to complete their tasks).
 This information:

-*  Helps the reader figure out where they are in the content.
+*  Helps the reader figure out where they are in the documentation.
 *  Helps the reader determine where the information they want is in relation to their current position.
 *  Informs the **content strategy**.